-When it comes to estate planning in Tennessee, you must fill out two separate forms to have a complete Advance Directive, a legal document that allows you to explicitly detail your end-of-life care before you can no longer make the decision yourself.
+Planning for the future now helps ensure that you’ll be able to receive the type of care you want should something happen that leaves you unable to decide for yourself.
+When it comes to estate planning in Tennessee, you must fill out two separate forms to have a complete Advance Directive.
+This is a legal document that allows you to explicitly detail your end-of-life care before you can no longer make the decision yourself.
 Those documents are a living will, also known as an advanced care plan, and a durable power of attorney for healthcare.

 To view the official advance care plan document for Tennessee, visit the TennCare website.